Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 Pin the smaller squares to the larger triangles.

-Stitch a seam 1/4 inch from and on both sides of the drawn line.
+Stitch a seam 1/4 inch on both sides of the drawn line.

 Step 7 Place the units (with small squares on top) onto a rotary cutting mat.
 Orient the units if necessary to get a better angle to make the cut.

-Place a quilting ruler on the stitched line.
-Use a rotary cutter to cut both units into two units, making four no waste flying geese units.
+Place a quilting ruler on the drawn line.
+Use a rotary cutter to cut both units into two units.

 Step 8 Flip the triangles face up.
 Press the seam toward the small triangles.

-You have a completed four no waste flying geese units!
+You have made four no waste flying geese units at a time!

 Finished!
 Told ya it would be easy! :-)

 Now you can use your no waste flying geese units in quilt blocks!
-Try making an Eight Point Star quilt block pattern.
+Try making a sawtooth star quilt block pattern.